vajrakumar/ErrorHandeling/README.md

 }
 ```

-The success middleware verifies whether the request object has a valid model, if then send a success response to the client.
+The success middleware verifies whether the request object has a valid model, if then sends a success response to the client.

-Whenver a invalid request is passed to the server, for i.e
+Whenver a invalid request is passed to the server, for example

 `http://localhost:3000/SomethingNotDefined`

-It will directly hit the success middle ware function (only after body parser as per the hierarchy), as the request object won't have a valid model it will call the next callback with a generic error object, now the control will be transfered to error-handling middleware and failure response is sent.
+It will directly hit the success middleware function (only after body parser as per the hierarchy), as the request object won't have a valid model it will call the `next` callback with a generic error object, now the control will be transfered to error-handling middleware and failure response is sent to the client.

-**Note:** Even if there is no error-handling middlewares defined in our app, express will have it's own default error-handling middleware at the bottom of the stack which will just send the stack trace on the response body.
+**Note:** Even if there is no error-handling middlewares defined in our app, express will have it's own default error-handling middleware at the bottom of middleware stack which will just send the stack trace on the response body.

 ###Refernces